Codecreatermunesh/goFood_Web-application-for-IIT-Patna/README.md

 Created By Munesh Meena.
 I have been working on this project for the last 6 months.
-But finally today (Aug.
-1 2023) successfully completed of this project.
+But finally successfully completed this project.
 Special Thanks to my friends, Mankesh Meena, Rishit, and Ronak Jain, for clearing my doubts during the project.
 ## Available Scripts

 In the project directory, you can run: